 It is important to know in advance what your budget will be.

 Some people make the mistake of choosing design features that far exceed their budget.
 This results in ’shock and awe’ when the construction cost is revealed, and disappointment when the project has to be scaled back to a realistic cost.
-Your Architect should be advising you, all the way along in the design process, the relative cost of your plans.
+We should be advising you, all the way along in the design process, the relative cost of your plans.

 Open Your Mind